UtsavRajVerma/WebAutomation/README.md

 ## Instagram Automation

-This application is used to like posts on Instagram.
+This application allows the user to like a certain number of Instagram media on a given Instagram webpage.
 Liking many posts, eventually leads to better reach of your own Instagram profile because as we know people get notified whenever someone likes their post.
 Many a times they like back and follow you too which helps grow your profile.

 <p align="center">
 <img src="https://www.wikihow.com/images/thumb/4/43/Instagram-login-page-2020.png/460px-Instagram-login-page-2020.png.webp">